yoshakami/MSM-Deluxe-Tools/README.md

 if you want to know what's happening when you launch an app by the explorer navbar, it simply run an exe that will run a vbs which will state wether or not the app needs a console, make that console associated with the app on the taskbar, and will make it an alone process by launching a .lnk shortcut file of the python script, so there's a custom icon on the taskbar

-arc.py ----------- arc extract and compress, creates U8 archive with/without compression
+arc.py ----------- \t arc extract and compress, creates U8 archive with/without compression

-brsar.pyw ------- Every Game Brsar Patcher
+brsar.pyw -------\t Every Game Brsar Patcher

 bstick.pyw ------ Change bstick colour